housecurve/housecurve.github.io/FAQ.md

 ### How do I connect HouseCurve to my audio system?

 HouseCurve sends a test sound to your audio system and measures the result using a microphone.
+This is shown in the diagram below.

 ![](/assets/img/Connections.png)